PetertheRedCedar/ryfai-website/README.md

 # ryfai-website
-This is the website for RYFAI
+This is the website for RYFAI.
+It is open source as well.

+It contains helpful information on how to use RYFAI